An anxiety attack is a term used to describe the intense fear or dread a person feels when they believe something bad is about to happen.

 - Sensations of passing out

-Some people have described these symptoms as though they’re losing control or are going to die.
+Some people describe these feelings as though they’re losing their grip on reality, or fear they might die.

 What Does an Anxiety Attack Feel Like Physically?

-- Difficulty breathing or choking sensation
+- Difficulty breathing or a choking sensation

 - Frequent urination or diarrhea